-Each Tuesday, millions of people visit YouTube to view the newest creation from Devin Graham.
+Each Tuesday, millions of people visit the YouTube website to view the newest creation from Devin Graham.

-Graham, 29, went to Brigham Young University for a while but dropped out after he realized he could support himself making the videos.
+Graham, 29, went to Brigham Young University for awhile, but he dropped out after he realized he could support himself making the videos.

 "I essentially try to come up with concepts that go viral.
 I'm always trying to think of the next big thing," he said.